ArjoNagelhout/urbanar_project_report/content/iteration_4/index.md

 {{< /figcontainer >}}

 {{< button href="/platform_iteration_4" caption="Read further at Platform" >}}

-## Research
-Whereas a lot of research was done on how citizens participation in urban design and planning worked, little research had been done on whether citizens would actually be interested in increasing their participation.
-This was validated via a questionnaire and analyzed in python.

-{{< figcontainer class="small">}}
-{{< fig src="images/knowingways.png" caption="People knowing ways of contacting the municipality" name="laptopscreen" >}}
-{{< fig src="images/p2.svg" caption="Amount of satisfaction with environment, interest in urban design and planning and perceping of being offered enough tools per frequency of going outside" name="redunity" >}}
-{{< /figcontainer >}}

-{{< button href="/research_iteration_4" caption="Read further at Research" >}}

 ## AR Build System
 Most part of the project has been dedicated towards developing this system.
 For that reason, many, many prototypes have been made.
 A lot of development has been documented and every step along the way helped us to make a fully functional prototype of an AR build system.
 How cool is that!